Trade Schools for Felons

 As a general rule of thumb (which doesn’t always true, actually), you may want to reconsider your plan in applying for some programs in the trade school.
 These programs include educational-related programs, law enforcement programs, and health science programs.
 As we’ve said earlier, the rule doesn’t always apply so there may be some exceptions.
 For example, some health science employers may overlook your criminal history after a specific time has passed.

-We’ve also mentioned that there may be some career that doesn’t do a background check initially, but they will do so during the certification process, right?
+We’ve also mentioned that there may be some career that doesn’t do a background check initially.
+But, they will do so during the certification process, right?
 Well, some of the career options that may include such system are business accounting, pharmacy technician, book keeping, and other social work.

 Are there other options if I need a job immediately?